Woman smiling by shopping cart filled with organized boxes for bulk buy success.

 • You simply forget what you have stored away

 Storage conditions matter too.
-Items kept in humid basements or hot garages may spoil faster than their expiration dates suggest.
+Items in humid basements or hot garages may spoil faster than their expiration dates suggest.

 The Impact on Lifestyle